Hire purchase is one of the most common ways to buy a new or used vehicle. This guide will help you find out if HP car finance is right for you.

 Zuto is a credit broker, not a lender.
 Our rates start from 9.9% APR.
 The rate you are offered will depend on your individual circumstances.
 Representative Example: Borrowing £7,000 over 48 months with a representative APR of 19.3%, the amount payable would be £205 a month, with a total cost of credit of £2,831 and a total amount payable of £9,831.

-Hire Purchase – sometimes just called HP – is a type of car loan that allows you to pay for a car in regular monthly instalments.
+Hire purchase – sometimes just called HP – is a type of car loan that allows you to pay for a car in regular monthly instalments.

-With Hire Purchase, you effectively ‘hire’ the car from the finance company until you’ve paid all your monthly instalments – then it’s all yours.
+With hire purchase, you effectively ‘hire’ the car from the finance company until you’ve paid all your monthly instalments – then it’s all yours.

-Finance agreements will vary depending on your lender and quote, but there are usually three easy steps to follow.
+HP car finance agreements will vary depending on your lender and quote, but there are usually three easy steps to follow.

-For Zuto customers, APR starts at 10.9%, but it depends on the lender and your own circumstances – a better credit score generally means a lower APR.
-Many lenders will allow overpayments to be made if you want to clear the finance quicker.
-Specific details will vary by lender.
+For Zuto customers, APR starts at 10.9%, but your rate depends on the lender and your own circumstances; a better credit score generally means a lower APR.
+Many lenders will allow overpayments to be made if you want to clear the finance quicker, but specific details will vary by lender.

 Use our car finance calculator to find out how much you might be able to borrow, based on what you can afford.

-You’re looking at a car worth £7,500.
-You can afford a 10% deposit (£750), which means the finance company will pay the remaining £6,750.
+You’re looking at a car worth £7,500, and you can afford a 10% deposit (£750).
+This means the finance company will pay the remaining £6,750.